Integralist/go-web-crawler/README.md

 ### Formatter

 The formatter is used when passing either the `-json` or `-dot` flags.
-It currently offers two exported functions:
+It currently offers three exported functions:

 - `Dot`: transforms the results data into dot format notation for use with generating a site map graph via [graphviz](https://www.graphviz.org).
 - `Pretty`: pretty prints any given data structure (for easier debugging/visualization).
+- `Standard`: the default output format used (number of URLs crawled/processed and the total time it took).

 The `Dot` output will be (for `integralist.co.uk`) something like the following (albeit much longer):